betotto/blog/_posts/2017-12-20-configuring-database.md

 6. Registering endpoints

-In the index.js file we need to include 1, 2, 3 and 4 lines between the the 5 and 6 lines (that exist) to register the endpoints:
+In the index.js file we need to include 1, 2, 3 and 4 lines between the 5 and 6 lines (that exist) to register the endpoints:

 ```javascript
 ...